 In probability theory and statistics, Bayes’ theorem (aka Bayes’ law or Bayes' rule) deals with so-called backward conditional probabilities.
 It describes the probability of an event based on prior knowledge of conditions related to the event.

 It is handy when we have a two-stage process and can only access the second stage's outcomes while the first stage is hidden.
 With Bayes' theorem, we can predict this hidden first stage.
 Consider this example from wikipedia:

 Problem: Suppose a test for using a particular drug is 99% sensitive and 99% specific.
 The test will produce 99% true positive results for drug users and 99% true negative results for non-drug users.
 Suppose that 0.5% of people are users of the drug.
 What is the probability that a randomly selected individual with a positive test is a user?

 - Select default data in the table and delete it (click on the top checkbox to select all, then click on the "bin" icon on a table header).

 - Add probability tree configuration.

-So, we are not actually interested in the second stage outcome - test outcome, but we are interested in the first stage outcome - is individual user or not.
+So, we are not actually interested in the second stage outcome - test outcome, but we are interested in the first stage outcome - is an individual user or not.
 And Bayes' theorem gives us an answer - there is only 0.3322 probability.
 Why?
 Even though the test appears to be highly accurate, the number of non-users is large compared to the number of users.
-The number of false positives outweights the number of true positives.
+The number of false positives outweighs the number of true positives.